The Inn of the Sixth Happiness: Historical accuracy

-The names of many characters and places were changed, even when the names had significant meanings, such as those of Aylward's adopted children and of her inn, named for the Chinese belief that the number eight is auspicious: The Inn of the Eight Happinesses, (八福客栈 bāfú kèzhàn in Chinese).
-The name was based on the eight virtues: Love, Virtue, Gentleness, Tolerance, Loyalty, Truth, Beauty and Devotion.
-And in real life she was given the Chinese name 艾偉德 (Ài Wěi Dé – a Chinese approximation to 'Aylward' – meaning 'Virtuous One'), not the name used in the movie (兼愛 Jiān Ài relating to universal love as advocated by the ancient philosopher Mo Zi).
+Many characters and places were renamed in the film, including Aylward's adopted children and the inn itself, which was actually called "the Inn of the Eight Happinesses" (in reference to the Chinese belief that the number eight is auspicious).
+Aylward is given the Chinese name Jiān Ài in the film, but she was actually known as Ài Wěi Dé (a Chinese approximation of "Aylward" with the meaning "virtuous one").

-It is true that in 1938 she led almost 100 children 100 miles to safety from Japanese invaders.
+It is true that in 1938 Aylward led almost 100 children 100 miles to safety from Japanese invaders.
 But real life was very different from the film.
-At the end of the journey, “the brown-eyed, modest missionary was virtually unconscious and delirious with typhus and fever.”
+At the end of the journey, "the brown-eyed, modest missionary was virtually unconscious and delirious with typhus and fever."

 Captain Lin Nan was portrayed as half-European, a change which Aylward found insulting to his Chinese lineage.
-She also felt her reputation damaged by the Hollywood-embellished love scenes in the film; not only had she never kissed any man, but also the film's ending portrayed her character abandoning the orphans in order to join the captain elsewhere, even though in reality she worked with orphans for the rest of her life.
+She also resented the Hollywood-embellished love scenes in the film; not only had she never kissed any man, but the film's ending portrayed her character abandoning the orphans in order to join the captain elsewhere, even though in reality she worked with orphans for the rest of her life.
 In 1958, the year of the film's release, she founded a children's home in Taiwan, which she continued to run until her death in 1970.
 She continues to be regarded as a national hero.

 Reception

-The film was the second most popular film at the British box office in 1959 behind Carry on Nurse with a gross of $700,000.
+The film was the second most popular film at the British box office in 1959 behind Carry on Nurse, with a gross of $700,000.

-The film is recognised by American Film Institute in these lists: